goplus/mathf/README.md

 # Mathf - Mathematical Utilities for Go

-A comprehensive mathematical utility library for Go, providing implementations of common geometric types and operations.
-This library is designed to be efficient, easy to use, and suitable for game development and graphics applications.
+A comprehensive mathematical utility library for Go that provides efficient implementations of common geometric types and operations.
+This library is designed to be performant, easy to use, and particularly well-suited for game development and graphics applications.

 ## Features

 - **Vector Types**
-  - `Vector2`, `Vector2i` - 2D vectors (float and integer)
+  - `Vector2`, `Vector2i` - 2D vectors (float and integer versions)
-  - `Vector3`, `Vector3i` - 3D vectors (float and integer)
+  - `Vector3`, `Vector3i` - 3D vectors (float and integer versions)
-  - `Vector4`, `Vector4i` - 4D vectors (float and integer)
+  - `Vector4`, `Vector4i` - 4D vectors (float and integer versions)

 - **Rectangle Types**
-  - `Rect2`, `Rect2i` - 2D rectangles (float and integer)
+  - `Rect2`, `Rect2i` - 2D rectangles (float and integer versions)
-  - `AABB` - Axis-Aligned Bounding Box
+  - `AABB` - Axis-Aligned Bounding Box for 3D collision detection

 - **Quaternion**
-  - Full quaternion implementation for 3D rotations
+  - Complete quaternion implementation for 3D rotations

 ## Installation